AI & Technology

 For mobile writing and on-the-go corrections, AI keyboards like CleverType offer real-time grammar fixing and tone adjustments as you type — catching issues before they ever make it into a draft.

-AI summarization tools can compress a lengthy case opinion into a structured summary in under 60 seconds.
+Therefore, AI summarization tools can compress a lengthy case opinion into a structured summary in under 60 seconds.
 That's not an exaggeration.

-AI summarization tools trained on legal text understand what matters in a legal document.
-They don't just pull the most frequently occurring sentences — they identify holdings, key facts, procedural history, and dissenting opinions, and present them in a structured format.
+Consequently, AI summarization tools trained on legal text understand what matters in a legal document.
+Moreover, They don't just pull the most frequently occurring sentences — they identify holdings, key facts, procedural history, and dissenting opinions, and present them in a structured format.

-What a good legal AI summary includes:
+Additionally, What a good legal AI summary includes:

 • Case name, citation, jurisdiction, and date